Soccer-Real's Zidane hopes Saturday not the end of Messi's Clasico career

 "Hopefully he's not played his last Clasico.
 He won't be fit tomorrow, which is a shame, but I hope he stays here," the French coach said.

-Zidane will also be without Raphael Varane, who continues to isolate following a positive COVID-19 test, however Dani Carvajal and Eden Hazard have returned to training.
+Zidane will also be without Raphael Varane, who continues to isolate following a positive COVID-19 test, as well as Dani Carvajal and Eden Hazard, who continue to recover from long-standing problems.

 Champions Real currently sit third in La Liga, three points off leaders Atletico and two behind Barca in second place.